 we aim to leave no stone unturned.
 You can expect to achieve a successful sale within an advised time frame.
 When the best party is found to buy a business we remain fully involved until agreement in principle is reached and a serious deposit is lodged by the buyer.
 We continue to be involved to assist in handling any business sales issues that arise during the due diligence process and contract of sale stages.

-If you wish to sell your business, have your business valued or are interested in a merger or acquisition, call Jamieson’s team of business brokers for advice on 02-8221 8818 or contact us.
+If you wish to sell your business, have your business valued or are interested in a merger or acquisition, contact the Jamieson’s team of business brokers for advice here contact us.